Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 \end{subsection}

-\begin{subsection}{Optimal Policy in the Adoption Growth Dominance Regime} In this section, we focus on when {the \gap \ is negative}, which we call the \emph{Adoption Growth Dominance (AGD)} regime.
-In this regime, increasing adoption will increase the number of \workers \ in the subsequent period, i.e., $v_{t+1}(z_t)$ as defined in \eqref{eq:vt} is increasing in $z_t$.
-In addition, Theorem \ref{thm:myopic} states that in the \regimeA, $m_{t+1}(z_t)$ is maximized at $z_t = 1$.
-Thus, in the \regimeA \ there is no trade-off between long-term market growth and short-term certainty in matching, as increasing the adoption fraction will improve both objectives.
-We formalize this in the following theorem.
+\begin{subsection}{Optimal Policy in the Adoption Growth Dominance Regime} In this section, we focus on when {the \gap \ is negative (i.e., $\gamma -\alpha+\alpha'\leq 0$)}, which we call the \emph{Adoption Growth Dominance (AGD)} regime.
+In this regime, increasing adoption increases the {total engagement} of \workers \ in the subsequent period, i.e., $v_{t+1}(z_t)$ as defined in \eqref{eq:vt} is increasing in $z_t$.
+In addition, Theorem \ref{thm:myopic} states that in {this regime}, $m_{t+1}(z_t)$ is maximized at $z_t = 1$.
+Thus, there is no trade-off between long-term market growth and short-term certainty in matching, as increasing the adoption fraction will improve both objectives.

 \begin{theorem}[Optimal Policy in the \regimeA] In the \regimeA \ (i.e., $\gamma \leq \alpha - \alpha'$), the optimal policy is $z^*_t = 1$ for all $t \in [T]$. \end{theorem}